 Description

 Hoya carnosa 'Compacta', also known as Hoya compacta or Hoya carnosa 'Krinkle Kurl', is a semi-succulent plant with contorted leaves closely packed along vining stems, giving them a rope-like appearance.
 The size and color of the leaves may vary, but they can generally be described as curly Hoya carnosa leaves.
-They are mid-dark green above and dull light green below and can measure up to 2.4 inches (6 cm) long and 1.2 inches (3 cm) wide.
+They are mid-dark green above and dull light green below, measuring up to 2.4 inches (6 cm) in length and 1.2 inches (3 cm) in width.

 Typically, in the summer, Hoya carnosa 'Compacta' produces star-shaped, sweetly fragrant flowers in attractive round clusters of 10 to 30.
-They mature gradually on the same peduncle over 2 to 3 weeks and can measure up to 0.6 inches (1.5 cm) in diameter.
-The corolla of the flowers is densely hairy and pinkish to pink, while the smaller corona is white, tinged with red towards the center.
+They mature gradually on the same peduncle over 2 to 3 weeks and can reach a diameter of 0.6 inches (1.5 cm).
+The corolla of the flowers is densely hairy and pinkish to pink, while the corona is white, tinged with red towards the center.

 How to Grow and Care for Hoya carnosa 'Compacta'